TauferLab/Mimir/README.md

 Mimir: Memory-Efficient and Scalable MapReduce for Large Supercomputing Systems.
 The 31st IEEE International Parallel and Distributed Processing Symposium (IPDPS), 2017.

+The code is still under development.
+We call for challenge applications to use this library, please contact us at taogao@udel.edu.